HenrikBach1/ansible-scripts/README.md

 # Basic usage (runs bash shell in the container)
 ./run-yocto-container.sh

-# Run with a specific Yocto release
-./run-yocto-container.sh --release scarthgap

 # Create a container with a custom name
 ./run-yocto-container.sh --name my_yocto_dev

+# Create a container with a custom workspace directory
+./run-yocto-container.sh --workspace ~/my_yocto_workspace
 ```

 For detailed usage and all available options, run: